Dear USA of Indiana Commissioner Recreation,

 The responsibilities for the Officer of the Day include:

 1. Checking that the gates, snack bar, uniform shed, and ice locker are unlocked.

 2. Help volunteers find their assignment location (i.e. give vests to parking lot volunteers).

 3. Answer questions from coaches, players, parents.

 4. Wear orange vest.

 5. Risk Management.
 Keep kids away from dams, ask parking lot volunteers to help keep parent from driving too fast or parking illegally.
 Monitor lightning detector when needed and blow air horn when lightning detected <5 mile radius.
-Wait 30 minutes from last lighting detection to resume games or, in consultation with Dan Kapsalis or Thomas Geisse, cancel the rest of the Games.
+Wait 30 minutes from last lighting detection to resume games or, in consultation with Thomas Geisse, cancel the rest of the Games.